xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-HPAGE   Horizontally scrolls through the active window one window at a time
+HPAGE&nbsp;&nbsp;&nbsp;Horizontally scrolls through the active window one window at a time

-HSCROLL   Horizontally scrolls through a sheet by percentage or by column number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a sheet by percentage or by column number

-VLINE   Vertically scrolls through the active window by rows
+VLINE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window by rows

-VPAGE   Vertically scrolls through the active window one window at a time
+VPAGE&nbsp;&nbsp;&nbsp;Vertically scrolls through the active window one window at a time

-VSCROLL   Vertically scrolls through a sheet by percentage or by row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a sheet by percentage or by row number

 Return to [top](#H)